Skip to main content

 • This prevents unauthorized use of your agent

-Step 2: Get the Embed Code
+Step 2: Add the Widget

 <script>

-agentKey: 'your_agent_key_here',
+agentKey: 'YOUR_AGENT_KEY',

 });